Updated: 4 days ago

 If you don't want to hear about periods and our sacred moon time boys then get out of here!!

 Saves money: The initial investment is more than the usual monthly pick-up.
-However, the savings are there in the end since the cup is reusable, plus I always find it nice that there is no hassle to pick up supplies every month, except maybe liners if you want to have some extra coverage (did you know they have reusable liners now too?).
-Worth noting too, clinic's give out free diva cups- so that's an even bigger saving!
+However, the savings are there in the end since the cup is reusable, plus I always find it nice that there can be no immediate hassle to pick up supplies every month.
+Clinics give out free cups, so a great place to ask about trying one for free.

 Saves environment: The packaging of the cup is the only waste.
 The use of other sanitary methods use plastic and paper on every use!
-If we counted up all the waste per year, that would be at least a garbage bag full, and multiple that by how many women we have on this earth and that's a lot of waste!
+If we counted up all the waste per year, that would be at least a garbage bag full, and multiply that by how many women we have on this earth and that's a lot of waste!
+I like to mix it up with the cup to reduce waste, however I still love the convenience of a tampon or pad.
+Did you know there are reusable pads?
+Period underwears?
+Plastic-less tampons?

 Less overall: Instead of counting trips to the bathroom, we can leave the house with the confidence of the cup already in us, or in our pocket.
 Ideal for travellers, and people who travel light or want less to worry about.